 Once they arrive to be packed, most of the process is automated.
 Big hoppers are filled with a certain seed lot and a machine fills and seals the packets.
 With the really cheap seeds, multiple companies' seed packets are filled in the same warehouse with the same poor-quality seed, slapping different companies’ names on the same seed.
 The machine simply replaces one company's packet with another and keeps filling.
 But even integrous seed companies like Seed Savers Exchange have automated seed packing equipment.
 A video posted on Baker Creek Heirloom Seeds' facebook page just recently shows their shiny, new warehouse full of conveyor belts and computers to pull orders for shipping to every corner of the world.

 Our seeds are literally a world apart from this global food chain.
 For starters, we only work with small-scale growers in our own bioregion.
-Our seeds are born and raised in and around Idaho, and over 95% of them remain here for sale in our independent retail partners’ garden centers and co-ops.
+Our seeds are born and raised in the Intermountain West, and most of them remain here for sale in our independent retail partners' garden centers and co-ops.